 Ironically, in the same tome, Mehl admits guilt to his part in the formulating schemes by which instant rarities were made by reducing the mintage figures.

 It was this practice and more that soon turned the commemorative scene ugly.
-Numismatic organizations were complaining about the corruption.
+Numismatic organizations were complaining about corruption.
 Congress was investigating.
 And by the fall of 1936, collectors began to tire of the shenanigans that accompanied many of the issues.
-Just keeping up with the rush of new designs was difficult for some collectors financially, especially when forced to pay the exorbanent after market prices.
+Just keeping up with the rush of new designs was difficult for some collectors financially, especially when forced to pay the exorbitant after-market prices.
 In 1939, Congress stopped the production of previously approved issues and the party was over (or at least paused).

 In 1936, at the crest of the wave, despite being only a few years after ceasing gold coin production, the Mint employees were not bored.
-In addition to the production of newly authorized proof sets for the general public, the nation’s Mints produced twenty one different commemorative half designs – nearly half the classic commemorative type set.
+In addition to the production of newly authorized Proof sets for the general public, the nation’s Mints produced 21 different commemorative half designs – nearly half the classic commemorative type set.

-This bubble for the classic commems was formed from the perfect numismatic storm – a new marketer style dealer pushing designs through a willing Congress to sell to an ever growing number of collectors and speculators.
+This bubble for classic commems was formed from the perfect numismatic storm – a new marketer-style dealer pushing designs through a willing Congress to sell to an ever-growing number of collectors and speculators.
 The demand pushed prices to unprecedented levels.
-Unlike other numismatic market frenzies, the classic commemorative boom was not from economic necessity for specie, or an unbalanced precious metal value.
-It was immediate commercial collector and investor demand that facilitated the creation of these designs.
-And regardless of the early tainted objectives, the leg work and marketing done by these enterprising coin dealers created a one of modern numismatics most prized series.
+Unlike other numismatic market frenzies, the classic commemorative boom was not from an economic necessity for specie, or an unbalanced precious metal value.
+It was the immediate commercial collector and investor demand that facilitated the creation of these designs.
+And regardless of the early tainted objectives, the leg work and marketing done by these enterprising coin dealers created one of modern numismatics most prized series.
 The fruit of their labor gives us a palette of designs in which to enjoy.
-Each one carries with its own unique story, albeit some more colorful then others.
+Each one carries its own unique story, albeit some more colorful than others.

 Mehl, B. Max.
 The Commemorative Coins of the United States.
 Fort Worth, TX.
 B. Max Mehl, January 1937